Travel & Touring | WA Things To Do

 By: Tatum Stafford

-However, if you’re hoping to tick off the valley’s highlights on your way down further south (or on your way back to Perth), it can be done in a day.
+However, if you’re hoping to tick off the valley’s highlights on your way further down south (or on your way back to Perth), it can be done in a day.
 Whether you’re staying the night or just passing through, here’s our jam-packed itinerary for a Ferguson Valley day trip.

 Stop one: Collie

-One of the town’s newest additions is the vibrant Collie Mural Trail.
+One of the town’s newer additions is the vibrant Collie Mural Trail.
 Officially unveiled in February 2021, the trail features more than 40 murals painted across local shops, community centres and previously blank walls, forming a walkable outdoor art gallery.
 Download the trail map and scan each mural’s QR code for more information about each mural and artist.

 Mural of two people in Collie